yonaskolb/XcodeGen/docs/ProjectSpec.md

  - `PLATFORM` = the target's platform
  - `FRAMEWORK` = the specified name.

-If any applications contain carthage dependencies within itself or any dependent targets, a carthage copy files script is automatically added to the application containing all the relevant frameworks
+If any applications contain carthage dependencies within itself or any dependent targets, a carthage copy files script is automatically added to the application containing all the relevant frameworks.
+A `FRAMEWORK_SEARCH_PATHS` setting is also automatically added

 ```yaml
 targets: